Qubes-Community/Contents/docs/troubleshooting/intel-igfx-troubleshooting.md

 your kernel log from your latest boot has a message containing "i915: unknown parameter".

-## Fix tearing (glithes/artifacts/corruption/...)
+## Fix tearing (glitches/artifacts/corruption/...)

-By default Qubes OS uses the framebuffer/modesetting driver (`fbdev`).
-An issue with `fbdev` is that without compositing VM windows exhibit graphical artefacts (dom0 is unaffected).
+By default Qubes OS uses `fbdev`, the framebuffer/modesetting driver.
+An issue with is that without compositing VM windows exhibit graphical artefacts (dom0 is unaffected).
 Workarounds:

   * enable compositing; it is enabled by default in XFCE (if it was disabled for some reason, re-enabling it is done in "Window Manager Tweaks"; restarting